SilverPineSoftware/UUSwift/README.md

 ## License

-UUSwift is available under the Apache 2.0 license.
+UUSwift is available under the MIT license.
 See [`LICENSE.md`](https://github.com/SilverPineSoftware/UUSwift/blob/master/LICENSE.md) for more information.

 ## Contributors